- 1 What Is a Mattress Comfort Layer?

 - 4 Latex Comfort Layers: Comfy and Ultra Eco-Friendly

-- 5 Natural Fibers: Mattresses the Old-Fashioned Way
+- 5 Comfort Layers with Natural Fibers: Mattresses the Old-Fashioned Way

-- 7 Microcoils: Fancy Tech, though Still Evolving
+- 7 Microcoil Comfort Layers: Fancy Tech, Though Still Evolving

-- 8 Buckling Column Gel: The Material of the Future?
+- 8 Buckling Column Gel: The Comfort Layer Material of the Future?

 If you’re in the market for a new mattress, it’s all too easy to start feeling overwhelmed when you look at the sheer variety of products on the market today.

 Every mattress company want you to think their product is the solution to all your biggest problems – but in this sea of fancy terms and high-tech features, how can you really know which product is right for you?

 Especially with the strong growth of hybrid mattresses, which mix and match all kind of technologies, it’s hard to find a clear answer.

 Today, we bring you one step closer to the answer you’ve been looking for.